michael-lazar/rtv/README.rst

 Authenticated Commands
 ----------------------

 Some actions require that you be logged in to your reddit account.
-To log in you can either:

-1. provide your username as a command line argument ``-u`` (your password will be securely prompted), or
-2. press ``u`` while inside of the program
+You can log in by pressing ``u`` while inside of the program.
 Once you are logged in your username will appear in the top-right corner of the screen.

 :``a``/``z``: Upvote/downvote